itmat/Normalization/README.md

 **b.
 Run Quantify exons**

-Run the following command with **&lt;output sam?> = false**.
+Run the following command with **&lt;output sam?> = false** and **-norm** option.
 This will output merged exonquants by default.
 If merged exonmappers do not exist, it will output unique exonquants.
 Use -NU-only to get non-unique exonquants:

     perl runall_quantify_exons.pl <sample dirs> <loc> <exons> <output sam?> [options]